nhsconnect/Events-Management/pages/messages/messages/pds_birth_notification.md

 ### [Event-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/Event-MessageHeader-1)

-The MessageHeader resource included as part of the event message SHALL conform to the [Event-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/Event-MessageHeader-1) constrained FHIR profile and the additional population guidance as per the table bellow:
+The MessageHeader resource included as part of the event message SHALL conform to the [Event-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/Event-MessageHeader-1) constrained FHIR profile and the additional population guidance as per the table below:

 | Resource Cardinality | 1..1 |